Crusher Run vs #57 Stone

 Many projects use both products in layers.
 A well-built gravel driveway, for example, starts with 4-6 inches of compacted crusher run for the structural base, then adds 2 inches of #57 stone on top for the wearing surface.
 The crusher run handles the load; the #57 stone provides drainage and a clean finished look.

 Similarly, a paver patio might use compacted crusher run as the sub-base, with clean stone against the edges for drainage, and leveling sand on top for the bedding layer.
 Understanding which product goes where — and why — is the difference between a surface that lasts 15 years and one that fails in 3.
+If you need the layer depths before you price the order, see How Deep Should Gravel Be for a Driveway?.

 Common Mistakes